Let’s continue our rediscovery of the efficiency of learning methods.

 Interleaved practice is when the student studies the topic at hand but also blends the study with previous topics/concepts at the same time.
 For instance, if a student is learning the concept of polynomials this week in Algebra but learned about simplifying algebraic equations, and solving inequalities the previous couple of weeks, then interleaved practice means that the student should spend most of his time studying polynomials but also spend a fair amount of time simplifying algebraic equations and solving inequalities.

-Interleaved practice also shows great promise for learning foreign languages also.
-Thus what you should do is mix in work from previous topics/chapters in with your current work when you are studying.
+Interleaved practice also shows great promise for learning foreign languages.
+Thus what you should do is mix in work from previous topics/chapters with your current work when you are studying.
 This process of interleaving also solidifies your knowledge base as you gain a greater understanding of when to use certain methods and when not to.

-Also, if you are looking to improve your learning efficiency and look forward to work on your business skills – check full range of our business games here.
+Also, if you are looking to improve your learning efficiency and look forward to working on your business skills – check the full range of our business games here.